thomassuedbroecker/cloud-native-starter/workshop/01-introduction.md

 Fortunately this is one of the main advantages of Kubernetes since you can run workloads on-premises, hybrid or public cloud infrastructures.
 The repo has instructions how to deploy the application to Minikube and to the managed IBM Cloud Kubernetes Service.

-## 2. **Microservices and Web-App**
+## 2. **Microservices and Web app**

-These are the responsibilities of the different microservices and the web-app.
+These are the responsibilities of the different microservices and the Web app.

 All mircoservices in this project built on Java are organized in following packages: